Darejkal/DeepLearningProject/Readme.md

+# Warning
+Do not set sparsemask to true in sasrec.
+It might cause error as the mask tends to 0. :(
 # Data
 OTTO Data is a collection of sessions.
 A session is a sequence of interaction from an user.
 An unit of interaction is called an event.